-Height (upper edge) 1.0 m Width
+Height (upper edge) 1.0 m Width .
+0.25 m

-PIT
+OBSTACLE 15 PIT

 Depth 2.0 m

 1

-Length
+Length 3.5 m

 The parapets of the pit have to be vertical.
 The track at the end of the pit in running direction has to be horizontal and must not give aid to the competitor when climbing out of the pit (i.e. giving extra grip on it).
 For competitions the ground of the pit should be of hard surface.